LauraO90/ScotSwot/README.md

 ### Header ###
 ScotSwot features a header with the site's title and the tartan image background.
 The header has a clickable link which allows users to easily refresh the page.

 ![Header](documentation/scotswot-header.png)

 ### Introduction ###
-ScotSwot contains a introduction which welcomes users to the site and provides them with a concise description of what to expect from the quiz.
+ScotSwot contains an introduction which welcomes users to the site and provides them with a concise description of what to expect from the quiz.
 The introduction gives a clear invitation to take the quiz, encouraging users to get started.

 ![Introduction](documentation/scotswot-introduction.png)

 The introduction is followed by two buttons.
-All buttons inluding the two first seen by users have been designed to contrast with the background colour.
+All buttons including the two first seen by users have been designed to contrast with the background colour.
 They have also been rounded to make them more aesthetically pleasing and provide users with a positive experience when using these functions.

 ![Quiz buttons](documentation/scotswot-buttons.png)

 ### Quiz Instructions ###
 ScotSwot features two initial buttons, the first users encounter is the "How to play?" button.
 Upon clicking, a modal (created via the dialog element), appears with a clear set of instructions.
 This is essential for first-time users, and as a refresh for returning users to ensure they feel ready to begin the quiz.
 To avoid the main background causing distraction, an opaque effect has been used to blur this while the instructions are read by the user.

 ![Instructions](documentation/scotswot-instructions.png)

 ### Difficulty Selection ###
 ScotSwot lets users initiate and control actions by providing three difficulty levels for the quiz: Easy, Medium and Hard.
 This enhances site users enjoyment by allowing them to either choose a quiz difficulty level based on their current knowledge, or challenge themselves with a more difficult option.

 ![Difficulty](documentation/scotswot-difficulty-levels.png)

-### ScotSwot Quiz ###
+### The ScotSwot Quiz ###
+Once difficulty level has been selected, ScotSwot offers site users an interactive quiz which includes the quiz question, three multiple choice answers via radio buttons and a “submit answer" button.
+The quiz container also has a tally in the top left corner for users to see how many questions remain.
+There are currently seven questions in total for each difficulty level.
+This number is designed to hold the users interest and keep the quiz entertaining, whilst also offering a learning experience of the words and phrases without overwhelming the user.

+The ScotSwot quiz has been designed to ensure users must select an answer, if they try to submit without selecting an answer they receive feedback stating “Please select an answer”.
+Once users select the answer and submit, they will receive "Correct" feedback for a correct answer and “Incorrect - try again!” feedback for an incorrect answer.
+To enhance the feedback, the "Correct" feedback appears in green and both the “Incorrect - try again!” and “Please select an answer” appear in red.
+Additionally, the radio buttons are unchecked when each question is displayed to further enhance the users experience.

+Once the user submits their answer, the “Next question” button appears at the same time as the feedback.
+ScotSwot was designed to give users the option to try again by selecting another answer or simply move on to the next question and get a true final score without retries.
+This again reinforces the concept of users being able to use ScotSwot as a learning experience and give users the satisfaction of finding out the correct answer if they initially chose incorrectly.

 ![Quiz questions and feedback](documentation/scotswot-quiz-questions-feedback.png)

+When users submit the final question in the quiz, they are presented with overall feedback through a final score and some Scottish phrases to indicate their performance.
+Users who gain full marks receive a celebratory message and those who do not reach this are wished luck for next time.
+This is a fair and effective use of feedback to celebrate full marks given users have the opportunity to “try again” to improve their score.

 ![Quiz final score](documentation/scotswot-quiz-score.png)

 ### Future Implementations ###
 Possible upgrades I would like to implement include:
 - Incorporate the use of animations, for example a celebratory animation when users get a correct answer or receive a perfect final score to enhance their experience.
 - Incorporate sharing possibilities to allow users to share their scores and achievements via messaging apps or social media.
-This would enhance the users experience and could encourage others to visit the site and enjoy the quiz.
+This would enrich the users experience and could encourage others to visit the site and enjoy the quiz.

 ## Testing ##
-Testing was used throughout the entirety of the Scotswot project.
+Testing was used throughout the entirety of the ScotSwot project.
 Every HTML, CSS and Javascript change or experiment was checked in the browser to monitor UX, the functionality and aesthetics of each page.
 With each change, Google Developer tools were used to test changes across mobile, tablet and larger laptop and desktop screens (see UX section).

 ### Validator Testing ###
 - **HTML**
     - W3C Validator returned an error message relating to the use of a section element without a heading and suggested using a div element instead.
 This was amended and fixed in this commit: [Commit section fix](https://github.com/LauraO90/ScotSwot/commit/4ab53bd76cdfd9716e1fb070e31ae59ce2861074).
-No errors were returned when retested and no other errors were returned when passing through the W3C validator.
+No errors were returned when retested, and no other errors were returned when passing through the W3C validator.
 ![W3C HTML](documentation/scotswot-validator-html.png)

 - **CSS**